Blog | Auckland Micro Wedding Venues - The Complete Guide

 Micro wedding venues in Auckland

 Whether you choose to get married overseas or locally, there are so many perks in opting for a small wedding.
+Lucky for those seeking to celebrate locally, many Auckland venues specialise in micro weddings and offer all-inclusive, intimate wedding packages.

 Here are a few of our favourites.